thakurbhanu/ind-covid-data-practise/README.md

 # ind-covid-data-practise

-Using India's coronavirus Data as my practise ground for learning pandas-data manipulation and data-visualization.
+Using India's COVID-19 Data as my practise ground for learning dData Science.